Obalufon Alayemore

-Obalufon Alayemore (Yoruba: Ọbalùfọ̀n Aláyémọrẹ), also referenced as Ọbalùfọ̀n II or just Alayemore, was the Third Ooni of Ife, a paramount traditional ruler of the Ife Empire.
+Obalufon Alayemore (Yoruba: Ọbalùfọ̀n Aláyémọrẹ), also referenced as Ọbalùfọ̀n II or just Alayemore, was the third Ooni of Ife, a paramount traditional ruler of the Ife Empire.
 He succeeded his father Obalufon Ogbogbodirin.
 Obalufon Alayemore was forced out of power by Ooni Oranmiyan and later returned with the help of local residents to reclaim the throne.
+After his death, he was deified and is now revered as an Oriṣa, the patron deity of art, weaving, bronze and brass casting, mononymously referred to as Ọbalufọn in the Yoruba religion.

 Reign

 In historiography, Obalufon II is renowned for his vigorous military campaigns and political diplomacy aimed at restoring Ifè's influence and control over commercial networks in the northern region.
 Obalufon II revived the expansionist policies initiated by his predecessors in the twelfth and thirteenth centuries, which had previously expanded the Ifè Empire to include Owu, Owo, Edo, as well as significant portions of Ekiti and Igbomina territories, all falling under the sphere of Ife's influence.

 Obalufon II successfully reclaimed lost territories and established new Ife colonies.
 His achievements were attributed to frontiersmen, who were primarily hunters, warriors, and ironworkers rather than nobles.

 During Obalufon II's reign, Ile-Ife controlled an extensive network of towns and villages along the trade routes connecting central Yorùbáland with the Niger River.
 For instance, a series of settlements sharing similarities in material culture with Ile-Ife, particularly in terms of ceramic styles and architectural materials such as potsherd pavements and wall tiles, were discovered extending from Ile-Ife through Upper Osun, Igbomina, and Ekiti.
 These settlements were either developed or reinforced to secure Ife's access to the River Niger.